-Looking for ways to volunteer with your kids in Greenville?
-It such a wonderful opportunity to teach children kindness, compassion, generosity and so much more.
+Looking for ways to go volunteering in Greenville?
+It is such a wonderful opportunity to teach children kindness, compassion, generosity and so much more.
 To help you out KAG Contributor Kristina Hernandez created this list of ways to volunteer with your family.
 You’ll find ideas from food preparation to toy donations and meal deliveries.
 Thank you for serving your community!

 Volunteering at the Soup Kitchen

 I was barely a teenager when my mom brought my brothers and myself to a local soup kitchen to volunteer.
 I helped with prep work, set up and clean up and ultimately looked into the faces of the people who came and learned compassion, gratefulness and humility.
 I really could not have asked for a better lesson and it is one I hope to give my own children when they get a little older.
 My mom took us to volunteer during summer and holiday vacations – like this time of year for many kids.

 Volunteering is a wonderful thing to do to fill the time with children when they are on a break from school.
 There are many soup kitchens in the area that would truly appreciate volunteers, donations and other help during this time of year.

 What age do kids need to be to volunteer at the soup kitchen?

 Having talked to a handful of soup kitchens, the general consensus is that middle school-age kids are about the right age to volunteer in the actual soup kitchens themselves.